joinpursuit/iOS-DSA-Assessment/README.md

 ## Submission

-When finished, commit your work and make a pull request on the repository.
+When finished, commit your work and make a pull request where the title is your full name on the repository.